MediaComem/comem-webdev/subjects/cli/README.md

 On **Windows**, the default CLI is called **cmd** (or **Invite de commandes** in French)

-However, it does not use the same syntax as UNIX-like CLIs _(plus, it's bad)_.
+However, it does not use the same syntax as Unix-like CLIs _(plus, it's bad)_.

 > **You'll need to install an alternative.**